 Increased collaboration internally and externally

-We have seen that supplier contracts are being negotiated and managed by multiple people across several teams within the business and within your suppliers’ businesses, which can cause problems to occur.
+We have seen that supplier contracts are being negotiated and managed by multiple people across several teams within the business and within your suppliers’ businesses, which can affect your financial processes.
 But with a highly efficient collaborative portal in place the finance team can make sure everyone has visibility and every trading agreement has the appropriate approvals in place.

 A central deal repository ensures that both you and your supplier share an identical version of the trading agreement, forging a mutually agreed understanding whilst allowing internal management to sign off which includes finance, as well as external sign off by supplier.